.coreweave.app.

 Retrieving the login passwordZot stores only the bcrypt hash of the password in the If Update the Sign in with the new credentials.

 External clients connect directly to the Zot LoadBalancer Service on port 443.
-Zot terminates TLS inside the pod using the mounted registry-cert Secret, and no ingress controller sits in the request path. cert-manager renews the certificate automatically before expiry.
+Zot terminates TLS inside the Pod using the mounted registry-cert Secret, and no ingress controller sits in the request path. cert-manager renews the certificate automatically before expiry.

-To pull images from this registry in your CKS workloads, create an imagePullSecret with the same credentials used in the Create registry credentials step.
+To pull images from this registry in your CKS workloads, create an imagePullSecret with the same credentials you used in the Create registry credentials step.

 Clean up

-To remove the registry and all resources installed in this tutorial:Uninstalling cert-manager leaves its Custom Resource Definitions (CRDs) in the cluster.
-To remove them completely:
+cert-manager leaves its Custom Resource Definitions (CRDs) in the cluster.
+To remove them: